 One tricky thing about using the baitcaster is that different weights of lures demand different settings for the spool tension and braking system.
 That means that you have to adjust the settings every time you change your lure.
 They take a little time to get used to, so they’re not the best option if you’re just starting out.

 Another drawback is the price.
 Ranging anywhere from $100 to $500 for a quality setup, baitcasters are the most expensive fishing reels you’ll find.
-They make up for it in performance, though – you just need to know if they’re the right choice for you.
+But there’s a reason why A-listers like Abu Garcia Ambassadeur C3 Classic Round Baitcast Reel are so popular –they make up for their price in performance, you just need to know if they’re the right choice for you.

 Which fishing reel is right for you?